Achieve 100% E-invoicing Compliance

 Less: Allowable expenses

-Amount of deposit forfeited to the disposer.
+– Amount of deposit forfeited to the disposer

 Chargeable Gain

-Less: Exemptions available under schedule 4
+Less: Exemptions under Schedule 4

 The disposal date according to the law would be: